Retreats. Jackie Suginaga

 What the Day Includes:

-• Gentle, grief-informed yoga practices to help emotions shift and soften
+• simple grief yoga practices to help emotions shift and soften

 • Deep rest and restorative yoga

-• Quiet space for reflection, journaling, and remembrance
+• a quiet space for reflection, journaling, and remembrance

-• Nourishing vegan lunch and homemade cake in the afternoon
+• Nourishing vegan lunch and homemade afternoon cake

 • No pressure, no fixing — just space to be yourself